layzyidiot/e-sw/enemy-fix.md

 	</figure>
 </div>

-Now as for `Tentacles` , Lock the inspector and drag these into the `Tentacles` list.
+Now as for `Tentacles`, lock the inspector and drag as following into the `Tentacles` list -

 <div style="text-align: center;">
 	<figure>